-SSI/SSDI advocacy must be provided either directly by the agency, through subcontract, or referral to an SSI/SSDI advocate.
+SSI/SSDI advocacy must be provided directly by the W-2 agency, through subcontract, or through a referral to an SSI/SSDI advocate.

 An SSI/SSDI advocate provides specific services to facilitate the approval of a W-2 participant's application for SSI/SSDI or appeal of an SSA decision.
 The roles and responsibilities of the advocate are the same whether a W-2 agency provides for advocacy through its own in-house staff or through an outside resource.
-A W-2 participant may receive SSI/SSDI advocacy services at any point in the SSI application process (initial application, reconsideration, or appeal).
+A W-2 participant should receive SSI/SSDI advocacy services throughout the SSI application process including the initial application, reconsideration, or appeal.

-In general, a qualified SSI advocate must have the program background and knowledge necessary to successfully assist W-2 participants to navigate the SSI application process.
-In particular, an SSI advocate should have the following background and knowledge:
+In general, a qualified SSI/SSDI advocate must have the program background and knowledge necessary to successfully assist W-2 participants with the SSI/SSDI application process.
+In particular, an advocate should have the following background and knowledge:

-- Experience working in an SSI/SSDI advocacy role; - General knowledge of W-2 policy and procedures; - Knowledge of the SSI/SSDI application processes; and - Legal or medical background or experience in the field of disabilities.
+- Experience working in an SSI/SSDI advocacy role; - General knowledge of W-2 policy and procedures; - Knowledge of the SSI/SSDI application and appeal processes; and

+• Legal or medical background, or experience in the field of disabilities.